| | | | Stay Somewhere Different

 The other benefits of renting accommodation in the country include the proximity of a variety of countryside pursuits, such as fishing, cycling, walking, bird watching, and wildlife spotting.
 Sometimes free admission to adjoining country houses and gardens is included in the cost of the rental.

 At the seaside, you can find interesting beach-side cottages, apartments in Victorian buildings on the promenade, or houses perched on the side of cliffs.
-Many of these properties were occupied in the past by people doing a specific job, such as coastguards or lighthouse keepers,… (continue below)
+Many of these properties were occupied in the past by people doing a specific job, such as coastguards or lighthouse keepers, and they often retain the name and character of their former residents.

 In towns and cities, apartments in historic Victorian and Georgian houses can be rented.
-They are usually furnished in keeping with the period, either with antiques or modern fixtures and furnishings that are in step with the propertys original features, such as Victorian brass bedsteads and roll-top baths.
+They are usually furnished in keeping with the period, either with antiques or modern fixtures and furnishings that are in step with the property's original features, such as Victorian brass bedsteads and roll-top baths.

 The historic buildings available to rent have been sympathetically restored to include many original features, such as beamed ceilings, latticed windows and flag stone floors.
 In some properties, open fireplaces, inglenook fireplaces, wood burning stoves or solid fuel stoves help you to achieve a warm, cozy atmosphere reminiscent of the past.
 Further features that evoke a sense of the past and give you an insight into how people used to live include old bread ovens, old bakery ovens, spiral staircases, galleried landings, and courtyard gardens.